miasydney/MiaBenn_T1A3/README.md

 gem "rainbow", "~> 3.1"

-- any system/hardware requirements
 For best experience, the application should be run in the terminal.
 It will run on most modern operating systems.
 The standard mac terminal settings have been used as the GUI for developing the application.
 It is recommended to use a font size of around 14pts for best experience.

-- how to use any command line arguments made for the application

-## Installation and Usage

-In order to run the application, you can run the bash script which will automatically execute the file.
-To successfully run this script, you will need to be in the src directory.
-You can then run the command `./run_app.sh`.
-This should install the required dependencies and run the file for you.

 ### Command Line Arguments

 The application includes some ARGV commands (command line arguments).
 These can be used by running the app file `ruby main.rb` in the terminal (NOT the bash script).
 Simply enter in the argument you'd like after the file name.
 Eg `ruby main.rb 'argument'`